 As a guideline to the jurisdiction of the Civil Resolutions Tribunal, consider the following:

 The CRT is not able to decide certain disputes.
-These include:

 - Matters related to terminating or dissolving your interest in land or your strata lot.

 - Disputes by or against former owners of strata property;